Coron Dive Sites

 The Fishing Boat

 Location: Coron Island.
-A sunken fishing boat approximately 35 meters long at Coron Island, near the entrance to Cayangan Lake.
-This is an easy wreck dive site for all beginners or in combination with the Coron drop off.
+A sunken fishing boat approximately 35 meters long at Coron Island, near the entrance to kayangan Lake.
+This is an easy wreck dive site for all beginners or in combination with the Coron drop-off.
 It is also a very interesting night dive site.

 Max depth: 16 meters.
 Recommended certification level: Open Water Diver.